-Task 2b may include collection of select fish for analysis under the Site C Long-term Mercury Monitoring Plan.
-Costs of materials needed to collect these samples (e.g., sample jars, preservative, and labels) as well as funding for analysis and interpretation of the samples are covered under the Site C Long-term Mercury Monitoring Plan budget; however, time associated with collecting these samples will be covered by Task 2b.
+Task 2b may include collection of select fish for analysis under the Site C Methylmercury Monitoring Plan.
+Costs of materials needed to collect these samples (e.g., sample jars, preservative, and labels) as well as funding for analysis and interpretation of the samples are covered under the Site C Methylmercury Monitoring Plan budget; however, time associated with collecting these samples will be covered by Task 2b.
 For planning purposes, up to 100 samples will be collected during each study year.